 Never built anything before?
 That’s okay.
 Just start with a scale model.
 It’s the best way to develop building skills and it’s important precisely because of the struggles it puts you through.
 I recommend models made with little pieces of “lumber” cut to scale for width, but bigger than scale for thickness.
 This makes it less split-prone when it comes to nailing parts together, with no affect on the value of the model.
 If you’ve never built anything big before, and the model proves more than you can handle, consider yourself lucky.
 You just learned that you’re not yet ready to build a cabin.

-There’s no end of building plans online, but surprisingly few cabin plans deliver an authentic cabin experience.
+There’s no end to building plans online, but surprisingly few cabin plans deliver an authentic cabin experience.
 So what makes for a good cabin design?
 A steep roof that’s 45º from horizontal is essential in my book because it lets you use the space underneath the roof as a loft.
 And you’ve got to have a front porch because it creates a transition zone between indoors and outside.
-There should be no sheet materials such as plywood or particle board visible anywhere.
+There should be no sheet materials such as plywood or particleboard visible anywhere.
 Sheet goods might be practical, but they’re also enormously ugly.
 Few things look more hideous than 1/2” plywood roof sheathing bristling with shingle nails as you look up from your bed.
 Too many cabins I see make this mistake.
 Use real lumber wherever it’ll be seen.

 And whatever you do, don’t go too big with your plan.
 The size of typical suburban homes has skewed our sense of how much floor space we need to be happy.
-A 500 square foot cabin done with tasteful details and trim is better than a 1000 square foot cabin that was built stretching the budget.
+A 500-square-foot cabin done with tasteful details and trim is better than a 1000-square-foot cabin that was built stretching the budget.
 Even if you’re a billionaire, a small cabin size still means it’s easy to keep clean and easy to maintain, all without overpowering the landscape.
 Simplicity is part of the cabin experience.

 Lesson#3: Don’t Get Impatient With the Foundation